Second-half surge pushes No. 16 Virginia past No. 5 Baylor in Vegas

 Baylor led 33-30 at the half.

 But after attempting only two 3-pointers in the first half, Virginia hit two in the first 2:01 of the second, starting their startling run.
-UVa went by as many as 22 when freshman Ryan Dunn hit a 3-pointer with 10:48 to go.
+UVa went up by as many as 22 when Dunn hit a 3-pointer with 10:48 to go.

+"We have a lot of shooters around," said Vander Plas.
+"Obviously Armaan was letting it fly today.
+Reece is letting it fly.
+Kihei.
+That’s kind of the mindset we came into the second have with.”

 The Bears rallied late, pulling within six points, down 79-73 with under a minute to play, but Virginia hit its free throws down the stretch to cement the victory.
 UVa went 18 for 21 at the free-throw line over the final 7:12 of the game.